sf-wdi-14/notes/lectures/week-6/_2_tuesday/dawn/introduction-code-seperation-and-inclusion.md

 end
 ```

 If we invoke talk on an instance of `Child`, `Child`'s definition of `talk` is invoked.
-In other words, the method included in the immediate class is used first, then we climb the inheritance chain and search in the super-classes for any methods with a particular name.
+The method in the immediate class will be invoked first.
+If the method was not existing in the immediate class, then we would climb the inheritance chain--go to the super-class of the immediate class.
+In our example, the super-class is `Parent`.

 ### Modules
-Another way of including instance methods in a class involves modules.
-Modules have very similar syntax to classes; however, modules replace the reserve word `class` with `module`.
+Another way of seperating and including code involves modules.
+Modules have very similar syntax to classes; the only difference is replacing the word `class` with `module`.

 ```ruby
 module Jump